sagemath/sagewiki_to_gh-2022-10-10/days99.md

 === Geometry and combinatorics of matroids (Jacob Matherne) ===

 The goal of this coding project is to implement several combinatorial and geometric objects recently arising in matroid theory and related areas.
+Projects 2 and especially 4 are related to the Polytope algebras and tropical geometry project.

 1. Lorentzian polynomials, defined by Petter Branden and June Huh this February, connect discrete convex analysis with many log-concavity phenomena in combinatorics.
 Since their invention a few months ago, there have been many applications: mostly for proving various polynomials (many of them associated to matroids) in algebraic combinatorics have some log-concavity properties.
 The goal of this project is to implement a test for the Lorentzian property of a multivariate homogeneous polynomial.